MattSHarker/javascript_practice/README.md

         * Creating arrays
         * Accessing elements
         * Iterating over arrays
+        * Push, pop, etc
+    2. string.js
+        * Creating strings
+        * Slices
+        * Indexing
+        * Whitespace
+        * Splitting and joining
+        * Changing case
-    2. object.js
+    3. object.js
+        * Creating an object
-        * Properties
+        * Properties and methods
+        * Mutability
+    4. json.js
+        * What JSON is
-        * Methods
+        * JSON functions

-NOTE: Starred entries need to be updated to include a reference to a file which has yet to be created
+*NOTE: Starred entries need to be updated to include a reference to a file that has yet to be created*